Feneric/doxypypy/README.md

 ## Intent

-[Doxygen](http://www.stack.nl/~dimitri/doxygen/) has limited support for Python.
+For now [Doxygen](http://www.stack.nl/~dimitri/doxygen/) has limited support for Python.
 It recognizes Python comments, but otherwise treats the language as being more or less like Java.
 It doesn't understand basic Python syntax constructs like docstrings, keyword arguments, generators, nested functions, decorators, or lambda expressions.
 It likewise doesn't understand conventional constructs like doctests or ZOPE-style interfaces.
 It does however support inline filters that